 Conjunctivitis can cause complications in newborns less than a month old.

 Conjunctivitis is most often due to under dwelling tear ducts in newborns but can sometimes be severe when caused by a sexually transmitted disease of the mother.
 Call your doctor immediately in that case.

 In children, a doctor should be consulted immediately if:

 - The infection does not disappear in 3-4 days despite the treatment.

 - The child has problems with vision.

-- The child has a fever, is not feeding properly and is lethargic.
+- The child has a fever, is not feeding correctly, and is lethargic.

-It is definitely not if your child has viral or bacterial conjunctivitis.
-Although it seems disturbing, conjunctivitis is not a serious infection in children.
-With good hygiene and preventive methods, it is possible to reduce the chances of an infection.
+It is not if your child has viral or bacterial Conjunctivitis.
+Although it seems disturbing, Conjunctivitis is not a severe infection in children.
+With good hygiene and preventive methods, it is possible to reduce the chances of disease.